 Plan description.
 Employees of Oak Ridge Board of Education Hybrid With Cost Controls are provided a defined benefit pension plan through the Public Employee Retirement Plan, an agent multiple-employer pension plan administered by the TCRS.
 The TCRS was created by state statute under Tennessee Code Annotated, Title 8, Chapters 34-37.
 The TCRS Board of Trustees is responsible for the proper operation and administration of the TCRS.
-The Tennessee Treasury Department, an agency in the legislative branch of state government, administers the plan of the TCRS.
+The TERS beard of Trustees is responsible for the proper operation of state government, administers the plan of the TCRS.
 The TCRS issues a publicly available financial report that can be obtained at https://treasury.tn.gov/Retirement/Boards-and-Governance/Reporting-and-Investment-Policies.